Glossary of Terms

 Graduation Rate - The percentage of a student cohort graduating four, five or six years from the date they entered.

 Headcount - Number of individual people, whether full-time or part-time.
+Dual-major students are counted once at the University within their primary unit or major.

 IPEDS (Integrated Postsecondary Education Data System) - the core postsecondary education data collection system for the National Center for Education Statistics (NCES).

 Legacy - A student whose relative has attended, or is attending, Baylor (grandparent, mother, father, sibling, aunt, uncle, husband, wife, cousin, or child).
+This item is self-reported by students and collected at the time of application.

 Major Field of Study - Students are classified as majors according to their selection of a primary field of study.
 This field must be selected from approved programs within each degree program.